 An ongoing climate crisis, heavy population growth and urbanisation as well as a housing shortage – these are realities that municipalities and property developers have to face.
 White and ReGen Villages Sweden will develop self-sufficient communities in and around cities as a way of tackling these challenges while meeting the Global Goals for Sustainable Development.
 White Arkitekter will be in charge of the overall site planning and the design of energy positive buildings, including housing.
-Over the last four years, ReGen Villages have met with several Swedish municipalities, landowners, property developers and stakeholders – the goal is for a pilot project to start in 2020.
+Over the last four years, ReGen Villages have met with several Swedish municipalities, landowners, property developers and stakeholders with the goal to begin a pilot project.

 Sweden can become first country with circular, self-sufficient communities

 March 24, 2020